phosae/phosae.github.io/content/post/2023-k8s-api-admission.md

 Admission webhooks are super powerful in K8s.
 A well-known example of mutating webhook is istio's [automatic sidecar injection](https://istio.io/latest/docs/setup/additional-setup/sidecar-injection/#automatic-sidecar-injection).

+Another example is building policy management system based on admission webhook.
-[OPA/Gatekeeper] and [Kyverno] are popular policy engines based on admission webhook.
-Policies are defined as CRDs in Kubernetes.
+[OPA/Gatekeeper] and [Kyverno] are popular policy engines.
+Its policies are defined as CRDs in Kubernetes native way.

 Once [OPA/Gatekeeper] or [Kyverno] deployed, user simply need to provide they policies as custom resources.
 Webhook module of [OPA/Gatekeeper] and [Kyverno] will load user-defined policies and apply mutations/validations to the comming reuqest.

-Out-of-the-box policies widely used in K8s community are provided and can be found at [OPA/Gatekeeper Library] and [Kyverno Policies].
+A Policy management system can enforce best practice for K8s usage, thereby improving cluster security, among other benefits.
+Out-of-the-box policies widely used in K8s community can be found at [OPA/Gatekeeper Library] and [Kyverno Policies].
 Some of them are:
 - Restrict Image Registries
 - Pod Security Policies, such as enforce Pod spec.allowPrivilegeEscalation to false